 We have capacity under our various debt arrangements to raise additional cash by incurring incremental debt.
 The covenants in all of our debt agreements permit us to refinance existing debt instruments as they mature.
-Our 4.75% Senior Secured Convertible Notes mature in April 2019, at which time we expect to repay those notes with cash-on-hand.
+Our 4.75% Senior Subordinated Convertible Notes were fully repaid upon maturity in April 2019, with cash on hand.